 About the Program

-Semester in Alternate Realities proposes a unique educational experience meant to inspire interdisciplinary teams to solve a real-world problem exploring technologies currently referred to as xR (ranging from Virtual reality (VR) to Augmented (AR) and Mixed reality (MR)).
+Semester in Alternate Realities proposes a unique educational experience meant to inspire interdisciplinary teams to solve a real-world problem exploring Virtual reality (VR) and hybrid VR physical installations.

 What is xR and “Alternate Realities”?

 The xR (“Extended Reality”) space is an emerging umbrella term that includes development, critical theory and different types of research and human aspects in the areas of virtual, augmented and mixed realities.
 Part of the alternative realities program goal is to support and contribute skills and knowledge to this burgeoning area.